Every particle matters

 Addressed Challenges

-• What type of particles can be present in a biologic or gene & cell therapy product?
+01Understand what types of particles can be present in biologic or gene and cell therapy products and what their presence can indicate about product quality.

 Dr. Tim Menzen